Skip to main content

 A Note on Headings

-To get the most out of your Table of Contents block, it’s important to leverage a good heading structure.
+To get the most out of your Table of Contents, it’s important to leverage a good heading structure.
 Having a thoughtful heading structure also produces a more readable webpage.
 Which should yield higher reader retention.
 Feel free to read the article linked below for more information on thoughtful heading structure and anchor links.